-2 enterprise risk management framework and internal controls effectively identify all areas of potential material risk.
+enterprise risk management framework and internal controls effectively identify all areas of potential material risk.

 The Committee reports to the Board of Directors regarding the CSCS risk portfolio, the risk management framework and the overall adequacy of the Risk Management function.

 From a bottom-up perspective it is the line business managers that are responsible for managing risks in the areas for which they are responsible.
 The line managers are supported by an Enterprise Risk Management (ERM) unit and a Management Risk committee.
 The ERM manages CSCS's risks on a consolidated basis.
 The unit also provides overall leadership and direction on the risk management framework, the independent risk management function and risk governance processes, including risk measurement, risk monitoring, risk control and risk reporting.

-The key risks that have been identified and managed through the risk management framework are: Operational risk; Liquidity and Participant Default risk; Business Continuity risk; Information Security risk; Regulatory compliance risk ; Asset Commitment Risk; Asset Communent Risk; Counterparty Risk; Asset Safety Risk; CSCS is currently in the process of acquiring a system for the monitoring of risks.
+The key risks that have been identified and managed through the risk management framework are:

+- Operational risk;

+- Liquidity and Participant Default risk;

+- Business Continuity risk;

+Information Security risk;

+Regulatory compliance risk ;

+- Asset Commitment Risk;

+Counterparty Risk;

+- Asset Safety Risk;

+CSCS has acquired a GRC tool used in monitoring risks in the company.

 Key Consideration 2.
 "An FMI should provide incentives to participants and, where relevant, their customers to manage and contain the risks they pose to the FMI."

+Observed

-Observed There is an advisory role undertaken by the Enterprise Risk management Group to provide information and advice to participants.
+There is an advisory role undertaken by the Enterprise Risk management Group to provide information and advice to participants.
 Within the Amended Rules of CSCS, Rule 8 refers to risk management.
 This rule imposes some requirements on participants to manage risk.
-It makes clear that CSCS will monitor participants and require reports from participants.

-27 It also imposes requirements on the participants to have and maintain internal controls and procedures that are continuously monitored by the participant, that it must conduct a full Disaster recovery test bi-annually, it must appoint compliance officers and it must take all reasonable security measures to protect information, data, records, certificates, documents of title and other documents relating to clients.
+The rule stated clearly that CSCS shall monitor participants and require reports from participants.
+It also imposes requirements on the participants to have and maintain internal controls and procedures that are continuously monitored by the participant, that it must conduct a full Disaster recovery test bi-annually, appoint compliance officers and take all reasonable security measures to protect information, data, records, certificates, documents of title and other documents relating to clients.
 CSCS also has disincentives in the form of penalties that it imposes on participants in the event they do not comply with market standard settlement requirements.
 Key Consideration 3.
 "An FMI should regularly review the material risks it bears from and poses to other entities (such as other FMIs, settlement banks, liquidity providers, and service providers) as a result of interdependencies and develop appropriate risk-management tools to address these risks."
-Observed CSCS has developed a risk management approach that takes into account interdependencies with participants.
+Observed CSCS has developed a risk management approach that considers interdependencies with participants.
 The Amended Rules of CSCS outline the approach to risk management for Liquidity and Counterparty risk whereby CSCS monitors participants to measure potential risks to CSCS and the Services provided by CSCS.
 The monitoring is to address liquidity and counterparty risk for failure or default of a participant.
-To ensure continuity of operations, CSCS maintains a Disaster Recovery system and Business Continuity Plan that is quarterly tested.
-CSCS, Nigeria Stock Exchange and other market participants conducted 2 full market-wide test in 2014.
-It also requires its participants to likewise conduct a full Disaster Recovery test bi-annually on its systems and infrastructure.
+To ensure continuity of operations, CSCS maintains a Disaster Recovery system and Business Continuity Plan that is periodically tested.
+CSCS, Nigeria Stock Exchange and other market participants conduct 2 full market-wide tests on a periodic/annual basis.
+It also requires its participants to likewise conduct a full Disaster Recovery test periodically on its systems and infrastructure.
 (Rule 8.3.6) CSCS also provides for the inability to operate from its premises by having established alternative premises for such eventualities.
-Key Consideration 4.
-"An FMI should identify scenarios that may potentially prevent it from being able to provide its critical operations and services as a going concern and assess the effectiveness of a full range of options for recovery or orderly wind- down.
-An FMI should prepare appropriate plans for its recovery or orderly wind- down based on the results of that assessment.
-Where applicable, an FMI should also provide relevant authorities with the information needed for purposes of resolution planning."
-Observed